ros-visualization/visualization_tutorials/visualization_marker_tutorials/README.md

 Sleep and loop back to the top.

 ### Running the code
-Naviagte into your workspace, then build the code and run it:
+Navigate into your workspace, then build the code and run it:

 ```
 $ colcon build --packages-select visualization_marker_tutorials